WedelFelix/WedelFelix.github.io/README.md

 **Question:** Why is Markdown better than a word processor?

-**Answer:** Markdown is better than using a word processor since it is:
+**Answer:** Markdown is better than using a word processor for several reasons, including that Markdown is:

 - Easy and quick to learn and write
 - Easier to publish the web quickly as a static site
 - Easier to distribute since everyone can access the same static site instead of needing a copy of the document
-- Widely compatable
+- Widely compatible with static site generators

 ___
 **Question:** Why is my resume not showing up?